walterrowe/magick-frames/README.md

 > You MUST use Script Editor to add custom styles.
 The `customDroplets` property list uses OPT+[RETURN] to continue the list across multiple lines.
 Other code editing tools such as Visual Studio Code and Atom are unable to insert this special form of line continuation.
 > &nbsp;

-The property list uses `key:value` pairs where the style name is the key and the “frame\_it” style options is the value.
+The property list uses `key:value` pairs where the style name is the key and the “frame\_it” options string is the value.
 Use “frame\_it” from the command line to test different options and develop your own custom style settings.
 Run “frame\_it” with NO options to see a complete list of style options.
 Once you have an options set you like, add a new entry to the property list with unique name and the options you choose, and export a new droplet named for your custom style(s).

 ```applescript
 	{your_style_name:"-your -style -options"} & ¬